BradLarson/GPUImage/README.md

 - **GPUImageBrightnessFilter**: Adjusts the brightness of the image
   - *brightness*: The adjusted brightness (-1.0 - 1.0, with 0.0 as the default)

+- **GPUImageExposureFilter**: Adjusts the exposure of the image
+  - *exposure*: The adjusted exposure (-10.0 - 10.0, with 0.0 as the default)

 - **GPUImageContrastFilter**: Adjusts the contrast of the image
   - *contrast*: The adjusted contrast (0.0 - 4.0, with 1.0 as the default)